flutterone/flutter-dependency-upgrader/README.md

 1. Navigate to the root directory containing your local Flutter packages.
 2. Run the script with the desired command:
    - For upgrading: `python packages_processor.py --command upgrade`
-   - For fetching dependencies: `packages_processor.py --command get`
+   - For fetching dependencies: `python packages_processor.py --command get`

 ## Warning